Harmonic functions on Tutte embeddings and linearized Monge-Amp\`ere equation: Introduction and main results

-Throughout this paper we work with a sequence $(\Gamma_\delta)_{\delta\to 0}$ of Tutte's embeddings of finite planar weighted graphs, each of which covers a fixed simply connected domain $U\subset\CC$.
-Let us emphasize that the parameter $\delta$ is \emph{not} the `mesh size' of $\Gamma_\delta$ and can be much bigger than a `typical size' of its faces; see equivalent properties~\ref{prty:CONV},~\ref{prty:LIP}, \ref{prty:RW}, {and Remark~\ref{rem:intro-conv-holds}} below.
-Each $\Gamma_\delta$ is a planar graph drawn in the complex plane such that its edges are non-intersecting straight segments.
-We denote by $v$ the vertices of this graph and by $\Hh_\delta(v)\in\CC$ the coordinates of these vertices in the complex plane.
-In what follows we sometimes identify $v$ and $\Hh_\delta(v)$ if no confusion arises.
+Let $\Gamma$ be a planar graph drawn in the complex plane so that its edges are non-intersecting straight segments.
+We denote by $v$ the vertices of this graph and by $\Hh(v)\in\CC$ the coordinates of these vertices in the complex plane.
 Each edge $(vv')$ has a pre-assigned weight, or \emph{conductance,} $c_{vv'}>0$.
-The embedding~$\Hh$ is called \emph{Tutte's,} \emph{barycentric,} or \emph{harmonic} if the identity $\sum_{v'\sim v} c_{vv'}(\Hh(v')-\Hh(v))=0$ holds for each inner vertex of the graph.
+The embedding~$\Hh$ is called \emph{Tutte,} \emph{barycentric,} or \emph{harmonic} if the identity $\sum_{v'\sim v} c_{vv'}(\Hh(v')-\Hh(v))=0$ holds for each inner vertex of the graph.

-Given a harmonic embedding $\Hh_\delta$, one can define a function $\Hh^\ast_\delta$ on the dual graph by setting
+Given a harmonic embedding $\Hh$, one can define a function $\Hh^\ast$ on the dual graph $\Gamma^\ast$ by setting

 if $(v^\ast_1v^\ast_2)$ is the dual edge to $(v_1v_2)$ and $v^\ast_1$ is to the right from $(v_1v_2)$.
-The harmonicity of $\Hh_\delta$ implies that the sum of these increments around each inner vertex of~$\Gamma$ vanishes and hence $\Hh^\ast_\delta$ -- which is called the \emph{dual} Tutte's embedding -- is well defined up to a global additive constant.
-Let us emphasize that this dual embedding can have overlaps if $U$ is not convex; see Section~\ref{sec:T-embedding of corner graph} for details.
+The harmonicity of $\Hh$ implies that the sum of these increments around each inner vertex of~$\Gamma$ vanishes and hence $\Hh^\ast$ -- the \emph{dual} Tutte embedding -- is well defined up to a global additive constant.
+Let us emphasize that this dual embedding can have overlaps if the boundary of $\Hh(\Gamma)$ is not convex; see Section~\ref{sec:T-embedding of corner graph} for more details.